XpiritBV/gh-sample-ext-csharp/README.md

 This repo includes a [Dev Container](https://containers.dev/) that eleminates the need to install the [GitHub CLI](https://cli.github.com/), .NET 8.0 SDK, and other tools on your local machine.

-If you're using VS Code see [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers).
+If you're using VS Code, see [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers).

 ### GitHub CLI Docs
 - [Using GitHub CLI extensions](https://docs.github.com/en/github-cli/github-cli/using-github-cli-extensions)